AdobeDocs/campaign-classic.en/help/delivery/using/data-schemas.md

 ---
 product: campaign
-title: Data schemas
+title: Use data schemas in Campaign
-description: Data schemas
+description: Learn how to use data schemas in Campaign
 feature: Data Model
 exl-id: 3e28bfee-0321-40f4-9ef6-1bdb5b25041b
 ---
-# Data schemas{#data-schemas}
+# Use data schemas in Campaign{#data-schemas}

 ![](../../assets/common.svg)